joemaza/spellcheck/dictionaries/ilo/README.md

 * Assimilation of ⟨-ng⟩ common.
 Progressive assimilation or coalescence (deletion of triggering segment after nasal assimilates) dependent on the affix and is lexical (it is somewhat predicatable).
 * Pronouns are enclitic and can combine with various lexical categories.
 * Three adverbial particles: ⟨-(n)to⟩, ⟨-(n)sa⟩ and ⟨-(e)n⟩.
-* Processes listed above can co-occur.
+* The various affixation processes listed above can co-occur.

 # Known Issues